Kateřina Siniaková: 2024: Two major doubles titles & No. 1, Olympic gold in mixed-doubles

 where her run was ended by qualifier Danielle Collins.

-In doubles, at the next WTA 1000 in Dubai, she won her fourth WTA 1000 title with new partner Storm Hunter.
+In doubles, at the next WTA 1000 in Dubai, Siniaková won her fourth WTA 1000 title with new partner Storm Hunter.
 In Indian Wells, she reached the final with Hunter but they lost to top-seeded pair Hsieh/Mertens.

 At the French Open, with new partner Coco Gauff, she lifted her third trophy at Roland Garros defeating 11th seeds Sara Errani and Jasmine Paolini in the final.
 At the same tournament in singles, she reached the second round with a win over lucky loser Dalma Galfi, before losing to wildcard Chloe Paquet in a deciding set tie-break.

-Ranked at a career-high of No. 30 in singles, Siniaková reached her first quarterfinal for the season as a qualifier at the 2024 Berlin Ladies Open defeating Emma Navarro and sixth seed Zheng Qinwen.
+Ranked at a career-high of No. 30 in singles, Siniaková reached her first quarterfinal for the season as a qualifier at the Berlin Ladies Open defeating Emma Navarro and sixth seed Zheng Qinwen.
 She lost in the last eight to fourth seed Jessica Pegula in a three-set match played over two days due to rain interruptions.

-She reached her 11th major doubles final at Wimbledon and third at this major with Taylor Townsend.
+The Czech reached her 11th major doubles final at Wimbledon and third at this major with Taylor Townsend.
 They won the title defeating the new world No. 1, Erin Routliffe and Gabriela Dabrowski, in straight sets with two tiebreaks.

 Siniaková reunited with Barbora Krejčíková in the doubles at the Prague Open, winning their first title together on home soil by defeating wildcards Bethanie Mattek-Sands and Lucie Šafářová in the final as they warmed up for the 2024 Summer Olympics.
 At the Games in Paris, they lost in the quarterfinals to Mirra Andreeva and Diana Shnaider.
 Siniaková did achieve success in the mixed doubles, winning the gold medal with Tomáš Macháč.

 Going into the Guangzhou Open in October as top seed, Siniaková reached the semifinals with wins over Petra Martić,Alycia Parks and Bernarda Pera.
 In the semifinal match against Olga Danilović, she retired in the third set.
 Partnering Zhang Shuai, she won the doubles at the same tournament, defeating Katarzyna Piter and Fanny Stollár in the final.

 Siniaková clinched the year-end No. 1 doubles ranking on 5 November for the fourth time in her career.
 Partnering Taylor Townsend, she qualified for the WTA Finals and reached the semifinals after going unbeaten in the group stages.
 They defeated Chan Hao-ching and Veronika Kudermetova in the last four.
 Siniaková and Townsend lost to second seeds Gabriela Dabrowski and Erin Routliffe in the final.